greyhavens/msoy/src/as/com/threerings/msoy/README.txt

   Or for example, adding a DisplayObject underneath an mx container.
 It's not permitted, unless you add the object to the "rawChildren" list.
 Why not just let it happen the normal way and cope?

+- I think it might be reasonable to load user swfs into a child of our ApplicationDomain (see notes in LoaderContext docs).
+This way user swfs can use our classes as loaded by the msoy client without needing to include them.
+We'll surely want that for some of the advanced API options.
+It might be keen for us to process user-submitted swfs and strip out any linked-in classes that we define.

+- That becomes a possible bit of metadata for a swf: whether it is truly standalone or depends on our classes being loaded.
+If we ever wanted to display a non-standalone swf we could always wrap it in another swf that loaded and defined our API classes.